 Voila!
 The Handwriting Binder was born (well, not in it’s entirety at that time, but enough of it to really make an impact.) 🙂

 I created sheets of words that I WANTED him to practice.
 Things like KITTEN, DRAGON, PRESENT.
 He seemed to really do a lot better writing words he ENJOYED.
-And when he was done working on a couple sheets a day, I let him color a coloring page (also included in the binder).
+And when he was done working on a couple of handwriting practice sheets a day, I let him color a coloring page (also included in the binder).

 It is an incredibly simple, yet fun and effective motivational tool and all those printables all are included in the Handwriting Binder!

 In fact, there are over 450+ pages in this Handwriting Binder.
 A few of those included are printable sheets to help with:

 - Tracing sheets